canonical-web-and-design/tutorials.ubuntu.com/tutorials/lxd/use-cuda-within-lxd/use-cuda-within-lxd.md

 In particular, you will need to have a network and a storage pool defined.
 The `lxd init` command will step you through the process if you've not done this already.

-If this is the first time you've used LXD, you will need to have a network and a storage pool defined.
-The `lxd init` command will step you through the process if you've not done this already.

 You can then launch a fresh deployment of Ubuntu 16.04 with the following command:

 ```bash